amclin/dependabot-automerge/README.md

 Since I have no intention of recreating all the internals of other actions to do this, this project is at a standstill and will be archived.
 I may resurrect in the future if GitHub provides the full workflows fuctionality at the action level, but I'm not holding my breath.

-Instead, please try [https://github.com/marketplace/actions/merge-me](Merge Me!) or [https://github.com/marketplace/actions/dependabot-auto-merge](Dependabot Automerge).
-I've been playing with both, and **Merge Me** is easier to configure and more reliable.
+Instead, please try [Merge Me!](https://github.com/marketplace/actions/merge-me) or [Dependabot Automerge](https://github.com/marketplace/actions/dependabot-auto-merge).
+I've been playing with both, and **[Merge Me!](https://github.com/marketplace/actions/merge-me)** seems to be easier to configure and more reliable.